The Founder

 Kate Mattick - Chat-e-Cycle Founder

-The Chat-e-Cycle story
+The Chat-e-Cycle Story

 In 2020/2021 Kate studied a Masters in Disability, Design and Innovation at UCL.
 This multidisciplinary masters programme provided Kate with a depth of insight into the wider issues related to design, society and services that, unknowingly, result in the exclusion of older and disabled people.